Darwinkel/darwinkel.net/index.md

 [^stoic-virtues]: The four cardinal Stoic virtues are wisdom, courage, justice, and temperance.
 Wisdom is the capacity to discern what is true and good, aligning thought with reason and nature.
 Courage is moral fortitude - acting rightly despite fear or hardship.
 Justice involves fairness, honesty, and concern for the common good, treating others with integrity and dignity.
 Temperance is self-mastery: the measured restraint of desires and impulses, much like Aristotle's "Golden Mean" between excess and deficiency.
 The essence of wisdom and courage is elegantly captured in the Serenity Prayer: <br><br>_Grant me the serenity to accept the things I cannot change;<br>courage to change the things I can;<br>and wisdom to know the difference._

 [^stoic-indifferents]: Things neither good nor bad but morally neutral, such as wealth or health.
 Prominent in the _Meditations_ by Marcus Aurelius and the works of Epictetus.

+[^absurd-paradox]: This refers to what Camus calls _the absurd_ - the confrontation between the human desire for meaning, unity, and clarity, and the indifferent, silent universe that offers none.
+It is not a logical contradiction, but an existential tension to be endured, not resolved.
+Camus notably critiqued Sartre's existentialism for attempting to overcome the absurd by positing self-made meaning, a move he viewed as a form of philosophical betrayal.
+See Camus, A. (1942). _The Myth of Sisyphus_.